Vipcube/Demo-SpringBoot-DB-ReadWriteSplitting/README.md

-# The Demo of Read/Write Split with SpringBoot
+# The Demo of Read/Write Splitting with SpringBoot

 ## Setup Database Replication with Docker